-By now, you’ve probably heard that Facebook is making some changes to their Messenger policies as of March 4, 2020.
+Facebook made some changes to its Messenger policies as of March 4, 2020.
 But before you start to feel stressed, let’s get a few things clear about these updates:

 📈 Messenger is and will continue to be a highly valuable, impactful channel for building relationships with customers and expanding your business.
 No changes there.

 📍 Facebook isn’t shifting focus away from Messenger—in fact, all signs point towards them aiming to grow it even more.
 (Messenger was the first thing Zuckerberg mentioned in his keynote at F8 2019.)
 This channel isn’t going anywhere.

 🔮 “Conversation is [still] the future of commerce.”
 Even Facebook says so.

 Yes, these changes to the Messenger policy will likely require you to make some changes to your chatbot marketing strategy.
 But Facebook is updating their Messenger rules to protect and add value to the end user’s experience on Messenger.
 So the good news here is that your business will benefit from this, too.

 How?
 Well, the Messenger team states that they designed these revised policies to “encourage businesses and developers” to do two things: